debug-evac/debug-evac.github.io/index.md

-Here you can say lots of fun things about your site.
+Hi and welcome to my.. rather empty.. blog!

-Maybe say a some things about yourself.
+Here you can (or will be able to) read more about topics surrounding computers.

-Or maybe what you plan to blog about.
+Networking, self-hosting, setups and more!